kherleefer/kk-glister/README.md

-# kk-glister is the app name but am new here
+# kk-glister is the app name and it will be fun as it will be a multi-plaform App
+#The App is on Development